mariosebasco/MSR_Final/README.md

 Read and process data coming from the whiskers.

 ### pwm.c
-pwm control using OC1 and Timer 2 on the PIC32.
+pwm control using OC1-4 and Timers 2-3 on the PIC32.
 Adjustable parameters include frequency and duty cycle.

 ### i2c.c
 Control of the I2C 1 peripheral on the PIC32.
 Uses SDA1 (D9) SCL1 (D10).